 5. Plan Your Direct Mail to Arrive Mid-Week

 Direct mail outperforms email when it comes to results.
 Consumers act on it faster, it has a higher response rate, and it generates more customers.
 That’s due, in part, to the fact there’s less of it.
 Your direct mail piece has less competition in recipients’ mailboxes.
 It’s less of a challenge than email.
-Still, you’re competing with bills, catalogs, magazines, packages, and any other marketing mail.
+Still, you’re competing with bills, catalogs, magazines, packages, and any other advertising mail.
 So how do you gain an advantage?

 To give yourself the best chance to succeed, plan to have your direct mail advertising campaign arrive on a Tuesday, Wednesday, or Thursday.
 Your customers are usually opening their mail after work on these days.
 That’s because there are fewer distractions to keep them from doing so.
 It’s a routine action for them and smart marketing for you.
 Focus on this example of direct mail timing.
 When you get the right message to the right people at the right time, you’re maximizing your direct mail advertising efforts.